Tsunami (Annalisa song)

-"Tsunami" is a song by Italian singer Annalisa.
+"Tsunami" is a song co-written and recorded by Italian singer Annalisa.
+It was released by Warner Music Italy on 4 September 2020 as the third single from her seventh studio album Nuda.

 It was written by Annalisa, Davide Simonetta and Alessandro Raina, and produced by Simonetta.

-It was released by Warner Music Italy on 4 September 2020 as the third single from her studio album Nuda.
 The song peaked at number 83 on the FIMI Singles Chart and was certified gold in Italy.

 Music video

 A music video to accompany the release of "Tsunami" was then released onto YouTube on 8 September 2020.
 The video was directed by Giacomo Triglia and shot in the Maremma Regional Park, near Alberese, Grosseto.